-South Bay Shores, the new name for Great America’s Boomerang Bay, is a simply enormous waterpark.
+South Bay Shores is a simply enormous waterpark within a giant amusement park.
 Taken on its own merits as a water park, it is fantastic and worthy of a hot day.
 My chief complaint is that this large-scale splash zone is only included with admission prices to Great America, so I am torn between getting my money’s worth on the roller coasters and spending my day in a swimsuit.
 If you live close enough to Great America to have a season pass, then, by all means, enjoy this hecka-fun water park!

 In the Before Times, I spent a few hours in the far end of California’s Great America at South Bay Shores (then called Boomerang Bay) whooping it up with my older sons (age 8 and 10) and husband.
 During our visit, we did not get a chance to ride any of the tall waterslides because the lines rivaled those of the roller coasters.
 However, we had a fantastic time doing some of the many other watery attractions like these: